FoalTS/foal/docs/guide/2-database-setup.md

 > PostgreSQL: `postgres://postgres:my_password@localhost:5432/foal_examples_todo_list`
 >
 > MySQL: `mysql://root:my_password@localhost:3306/foal_examples_todo_list`

-Now go back to your service and replace the string `path/to/config` with `../config`.

 You can test that your connection is working by running `npm run dev:test`.